 This training provides an overview of terminology and issues regarding diversity and inclusion.
 Participants walk away with actionable steps to increase inclusivity in their work and learning environments.
 Diversity 101 is offered twice a semester.

-Harvard IDEAs is an eight session training program designed to build leadership capability and organizational capacity to advance inclusive excellence and belonging at Harvard.
-The program exploring issues of privilege, micro-aggressions, self-understanding/biases, engaging in difficult conversations, allyship, and creating inclusive excellence among staff and senior leaders.
+Harvard IDEAs is a nine session training program designed to build leadership capability and organizational capacity to advance inclusive excellence and belonging at Harvard.
+The program explores issues of privilege, anti-racism, micro-aggressions, self-understanding/biases, engaging in difficult conversations, allyship, and creating inclusive excellence among staff and senior leaders.
 The goal of the program is to increase commitment from all staff employees to do their part and actively contribute to an inclusive environment -- management must possess diversity and inclusion competencies to lead and manage an engaged workforce and others must treat colleagues with respect by listening to different viewpoints and ideas; and embracing a culture of inclusion.